Authorities had to euthanize a young sei whale that was found beached near Wilmington, North Carolina.

 The sei whale population has been greatly decreased by commercial whaling.
 During the 19th and 20th centuries, sei whales were targeted and greatly depleted by commercial hunting and whaling, with an estimated 300,000 animals killed for their meat and oil.

-Commercial whaling ended for this species in 1980.
-Although whaling is no longer a major threat to this species, some scientific whaling continues today in Iceland and Japan.
-Vessel strikes and entanglement pose the biggest threat to sei whales today.
-The sei whale is listed as endangered under the Endangered Species Act and depleted under the Marine Mammal Protection Act.
+Commercial whaling ended for this species in 1980 and although whaling is no longer a major threat, some scientific whaling continues today in Iceland and Japan.
+Vessel strikes and entanglement pose the biggest threat to sei whales today and the sei whale is listed as endangered under the Endangered Species Act and depleted under the Marine Mammal Protection Act.